Install instructions

 3. Lower the stack into the back in the same orientation it came out.
 Without the flange, the stack is loose - keep it together with a fingertip until it seats on the housing post.

-5. Verify the counter springs back to zero when you would normally open the back.
+6. Verify the counter springs back to zero when you would normally open the back.
 If it doesn't, the return spring isn't hooked correctly - take it off and re-seat it.

-2. Look for two specific things:
+2. Look for four specific problems:

 • Catching: the mechanism hangs up partway through an advance.
 The lever bottoms in a notch and won't release.
-This is the failure mode that ends rolls early in the field.

-For a catching tooth
+For a catching, jumping, or non-advancing tooth

 1. Remove the assembly again (Phase 3 in reverse).

 Don't over-sand.
-If you grind too much off, you swap a catching tooth for a slipping tooth - the lever no longer grips reliably and you'll get inconsistent indexing instead of catching.
+If you grind too much off, you can swap a catching tooth for a slipping tooth - the lever no longer grips reliably and you'll get inconsistent indexing instead of catching.
 The mechanism has a real Goldilocks zone.
 Make small passes.
 Test.
 Repeat.

-For a slipping tooth
+For slipping

 1. Mark the offending tooth.

 3. Reassemble and re-run the dry test.
+Once it passes, run two complete clean 30-fire dry cycles before loading film.

 1. Remove the front panel (the lens-side panel of the back).
 Watch for a small loose peg on the bottom-right of the panel as it comes off - it's easy to lose.
 (Pro back only; Super backs don't have it.)